 4 Authoring Babqua documents

 The previous chapter (Kindly kinds) covered how to control the rendering of a value.
-This chapter covers the knobs around .bb blocks — display attributes (echo, eval), Babqua’s output= override, per-block options (output suppression, sizing) — and finishes with the document-level Quarto features (math, callouts) that pair with live evaluation.
+This chapter covers the knobs around .bb blocks — display attributes (echo, eval), Babqua’s renderer override (output=), per-block options (output suppression, sizing) — and finishes with the document-level Quarto features (math, callouts) that pair with live evaluation.

 Attribute Effect